Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Characteristic polynomials of centred Jacobi matrices

 Iterating this recurrence, using the initial condition $\kappa_1^{(2)}=-\widetilde{b}_1$, and induction assumption

-we complete the proof of eq.~\eqref{eq-formula coefficients P}.
+we complete the proof of equation~\eqref{eq-formula coefficients P}.
 We can further simplify the expression as follows: We relax each lower bound of the nested sums to $1$.
 One intermediate step reads as

-for $p=1,2,\ldots,\ell$ with $\gamma_{0}=n+1$.
-Following our convention for the sums stated before Proposition \ref{prop-formula coefficients P}, the second term vanishes as the upper bound of the inner sum is always smaller than the lower bound, i.e.
+for $p=1,2,\dots,\ell$ with $\gamma_{0}=n+1$.
+Following our convention for the sums stated before Proposition~\ref{prop-formula coefficients P}, the second term vanishes as the upper bound of the inner sum is always smaller than the lower bound, i.e., \end{proof}

-\end{proof} We observe that the coefficients of the characteristic polynomial $\Pc_n(z)$ depend only on the product of the sub- and super-diagonal entries.
-This matches the well known fact that the eigenvalues of a tridiagonal matrix depend only on the diagonal elements and the product of the sub- and super-diagonal elements (cf. \cite{cullum willoghby}).
+We observe that the coefficients of the characteristic polynomial $\Pc_n(z)$ depend only on the product of the sub- and super-diagonal entries.
+This matches the well-known fact that the eigenvalues of a tridiagonal matrix depend only on the diagonal elements and the product of the sub- and super-diagonal elements (cf.\ \cite{cullum-willoghby}), and the study of Jacobi matrices~\cite{GK05}.

-As mentioned already in the introduction, the expression for the coefficients eq.~\eqref{eq-formula coefficients P} is given in \cite{PS06} for orthogonal polynomials on $\mathbb{R}$ and the same objects are also studied in \cite{LRR91} without proof.
-The latter authors found the following expression
+As mentioned already in the introduction, the expression for the coefficients equation~\eqref{eq-formula coefficients P} is given in \cite{PS06} for orthogonal polynomials on $\mathbb{R}$ and the same objects are also studied in \cite{LRR91} without proof.
+The latter authors found the following expression:

 where the prime on the sum indicates that no two adjacent indices ever occur within ${i_n}$.
 Note that we adapted their result to our notation.
-The sum is defined in the following way: We start to choose $i_1$ in the full range $i_1=0,1,\ldots,n-1$ and choose the next summation index such that it runs only up to $i_1-2$ to have disjoint indices.
+The sum is defined in the following way: We start to choose $i_1$ in the full range $i_1=0,1,\dots,n-1$ and choose the next summation index such that it runs only up to $i_1-2$ to have disjoint indices.
 Similar to the earlier remark, the first summand will vanish for $i_2>i_1$.
-From this, it is straightforward to see that eq.~\eqref{eq-formula coefficients P} and \eqref{eq-coeff LRR91} agree. \begin{Lemma} Assume that the random variables $\{\widetilde{b}_i \}_{i=1}^{n-1}$ are independent of each other and have all zero mean.
-If follows that the coefficients $\kappa_\ell^{(n)}$ \eqref{eq-formula coefficients P} of the polynomial $\mathcal{P}_n(z)$ are independent of each other, have zero mean and variance
+From this, it is straightforward to see that equations~\eqref{eq-formula coefficients P} and~\eqref{eq-coeff LRR91} agree. \begin{Lemma} Assume that the random variables $\bigl\{\widetilde{b}_i \bigl\}_{i=1}^{n-1}$ are independent of each other and have all zero mean.
+From this, it follows that the coefficients \smash{$\kappa_\ell^{(n)}$} \eqref{eq-formula coefficients P} of the polynomial $\mathcal{P}_n(z)$ are pairwise-uncorrelated of each other, have zero mean and variance

+$\forall \ell=1,2,\dots, \bigl\lfloor \frac{n}{2}\bigr\rfloor$. \end{Lemma} \begin{proof} 1.~The random variables $\bigl\{\widetilde{b}_i \bigr\}_{i=1}^{n-1}$ are independent by assumption.
+Let us recall the notions of independent and uncorrelated variables.
+For independent (complex) variables, the joint probability distribution factorises, especially all moments (of possibly complex conjugate powers) factorise.
+On the other hand, for uncorrelated variables only the covariance vanishes.
+The latter is defined as